 Barbell Upright Row

-Barbell Upright Row is my favorite exercise to superset with Front Presses for a couple of reasons.
+Barbell Upright Row is my favorite exercise to superset with Overhead Presses for a couple of reasons.
 First, it’s a perfect push/pull combo that makes for a great Superset pairing.
 Second, not only are they both done with the bar – most lifters will use a very similar weight for both exercises.

 This allows the lifter to be able to quickly transition from one movement to the next without changing areas, equipment or, in most cases, even the weight on the bar.